SE2-Team-14/Project-SE2-2020/docs/Sprint retrospective  4.md

 ## ASSESSMENT

 - What caused your errors in estimation?
+    We underestimated one story that was more complicated then we expected.
 - What lessons did you learn (both positive and negative) in this sprint?
+    Free time is very useful because at the end you come back stronger than before.
 - Which improvement goals set in the previous retrospective were you able to achieve?
+    We achieved all of them.
 - Which ones you were not able to achieve?
 Why?

 - Improvement goals for the next sprint and how to achieve them: (technical tasks, team coordination, etc.)
+    Manage all the issues received from the stakeholder and learn something about the telegram bot.

-- One thing you are proud of as a Team:
+- One thing you are proud of as a Team: We learned the scrum metodology and we think we applied it in the best way we could.